Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Introduction

-The key idea of diffusion-based generative modeling is to use a forward process to diffuse the data distribution to some prior (often the standard Gaussian), and learn a backward process to transform the prior to the data distribution by estimating the score functions of the forward diffusion process.
-Such a procedure provides an expressive and efficient way to model high-dimensional distribution because: 1) It is easy to construct a forward process that converges fast to the Gaussian, no matter how complex the data distribution is.
-For example, we can use the Ornstein-Uhlenbeck process, whose stationary distribution is the standard Gaussian distribution and which converges quickly due to the strong convexity of standard Gaussian distribution.
-2) Several scalable score matching methods allow us to learn the score function to high accuracy and thus be used by the backward process, like denoising score matching \cite{Vincent2011ACB} and sliced score matching \cite{Song2019SlicedSM}.
+The key idea of SGM is to use a forward process to diffuse the data distribution to some prior (often the standard Gaussian), and learn a backward process to transform the prior to the data distribution by estimating the score functions of the forward diffusion process.
+Such a procedure provides an expressive and efficient way to model high-dimensional distributions for two reasons: 1) It is easy to construct a forward process that converges fast to the Gaussian, no matter how complex the data distribution is.
+For example, the Ornstein-Uhlenbeck (OU) process has stationary distribution equal to the standard Gaussian and converges rapidly.
+2) Several scalable score matching methods such as denoising score matching \cite{Vincent2011ACB} and sliced score matching \cite{Song2019SlicedSM} allow us to learn the score function for use by the backward process.

-While diffusion-based generative modeling has achieved a great success in practice, theoretical understanding of the power of diffusion-based modeling is still not completed.
-Recent works on this question \cite{convergencescore2, SamplingEasy} have established that diffusion-based model can learn general distribution without any structural assumptions like log-concavity or functional inequality in polynomial complexity when an accurate score estimator is given.
-This is quite surprising in the sampling context and implies the superior expressiveness of diffusion-base modeling comparing to sampling dynamics with gradient flow structure, in which the convergence highly relies on the structure of data distribution.
-In this paper, we will establish the expressiveness of diffusion-based modeling on another aspect: convergence of diffusion-based modeling in a reasonable complexity requires very weak smoothness condition (actually we obtain a logarithmic dependence on the smoothness).
+While SGM has achieved great success in practice, theoretical understanding of the power of SGM is far from complete.
+Recent works \cite{convergencescore2, SamplingEasy} established that when an accurate score estimator is given, SGM can sample from general distributions with polynomial complexity and without requiring structural assumptions such as log-concavity or functional inequalities.
+(By \emph{polynomial complexity} we mean that the running time is polynomial and the final error depends polynomially on the score estimation error and other parameters.)
+This is surprising in the sampling context, as it implies a sharp contrast between SGM and sampling dynamics with gradient flow structure (such as Langevin dynamics), where convergence rates depend crucially on the structure of the data distribution.
+In this paper, we further establish the effectiveness of SGM by showing that convergence with reasonable rates requires very weak smoothness conditions.
+Indeed, we obtain a logarithmic dependence on the smoothness, or no dependence when comparing against a slightly perturbed data distribution.